LukasPietzschmann/telescope-tabs/README.md

 To alter this behaviour, just assign your own function.

 ### entry_ordinal
-This changes how tabs are sorted in the picker.
-The ordinal is also used to determine which entries match a given search query.
+This changes what queries a tab matches.
 The following function is used by default:
 ```lua
 entry_ordinal = function(tab_id, buffer_ids, file_names, file_paths, is_current)
 	return table.concat(file_names, ' ')